 Has your logo been there and done that?

-In the monthly magazine publishing world, it’s recommended to revise your banner/logo every 4-5 years.
+In the magazine publishing world, it’s recommended to revise your banner/logo every 4-5 years.
 Sometimes it’s a complete overhaul, but more often than not, just a subtle shift that allows compatibility with images in a new way or reworked to a more compact format for viewing on devices.
 Designers know years before your customers when a logo has seen its best days.

 Does your logo represent what the business or product is about now?